lightw47/Malana/README.md

 Some scripts use VirusTotal API.
 To use them, update the file `api_keys.py` and replace the dummy API keys with your own keys.

 ### Advanced usage
 The `search` function allows the use of other functions in a modular fashion.
-See file `example.py` to see how this can be achieved.
+File `example.py` shows how this can be achieved.